-- Talk about everything and don't ignore anything.
+Talk about everything and don't ignore anything.
 Let all of your kids talk to you and your spouse about anything that is bothering them.
-From what they want to call their new stepparent to what they're worried about, these issues are important to your kids - even if they seem silly to you.
+From what they want to call their new stepparent to what they're worried about, these issues are important to your kids even if they seem silly to you.

-- Don't force them, but encourage them to not use terms like "step" and "half."
+Don't force them, but encourage them to not use terms like "step" and "half."
 The closest, most successful blended families don't differentiate between these relationships.
 This helps all members to not think of one another differently.
 If they don't want to call a stepbrother their brother, they can refer to him by name.

 Treat all of the kids equally.
 Since your history with your kids is going to be longer than your history with your spouse's kids, treating kids equally might seem challenging.
 However, love is love, house rules are house rules, and everyone needs to be treated equally.

-- Ease your way into a disciplinarian role.
+Ease your way into a disciplinarian role.
 Disciplining stepchildren too soon will cause resentment and interfere with bonding.
 Let the parent of the child discipline, at first, and then begin to discipline slowly.
 Start by verbally correcting inappropriate behavior, for example, long before attempting to remove privileges.

 Make sure you and your spouse spend time with each child in the family individually as well as together.
 It is important you build a relationship with your stepchildren, but you don't want to neglect your children in the process.
 Take stepsiblings out together who have common interests or are close in age.
 Let each child build a relationship with the other children in the family.

 Make new traditions together, but don't abandon old traditions.
 Introduce the new side of the family to existing traditions and encourage them to introduce you and your kids to theirs.
 Try to build new traditions that are unique to your blended family.

-- Do everything possible to develop a relationship with your stepchildren's other parent.
+Do everything possible to develop a relationship with your stepchildren's other parent.
 By forming a positive relationship with your stepchildren's mom, for example, your stepchildren won't feel the need to have to pick a "favorite mom."
 Having a good relationship with your stepchildren's other parent will make the family environment more positive overall.

 Consider Your Terminology

 People are generally familiar with the terms "stepfamilies," "half siblings," "broken families," "blended families," "intact families," "traditional families," and "nontraditional families."
-However, you should think about what these terms imply, and whether or not they are really the terms you want to use.
+However, you should think about what these terms imply, and whether they are really the terms you want to use.
 If two children love each other, support each other, and grow up with a relationship unlike what most people have, are they merely "stepsiblings?"
 If two children share the blood of only one parent are they merely "half siblings?"
 If you remarry, is your family automatically "blended?"
 When you consider the message you want to send to your children, you may want to get rid of these terms altogether and choose something new for your family.